GothenburgBitFactory/tw.org/content/docs/triage.md

 ## Initial Assessment

-- Move the issue to the correct project. for example, sometimes an issue is reported as a Taskwarrior bug, but is better handled in TaskChampion.
+- Move the issue to the correct project.
+  For example, sometimes an issue is reported as a Taskwarrior bug, but is better handled in TaskChampion.
 - Move the issue to the correct type, which means bug, feature or improvement.
   Sometimes it is not easy to distinguish, and some folks are clever about reporting a feature request in the form of a bug, assuming that bugs gets more attention than feature requests.
   We're not fooled by that.